overmane/WEB-My-Security-Log/WEB-MSL-7-FUV.md

 ## Personal Insights & Conclusions

 > **Author's Perspective:**
 > Working with File Upload vulnerabilities is arguably the most engaging part.
-You're no longer just trying to abuse the frontend like in XSS or scamming authorization logic—you're trying to push for RCE.
+You're no longer just trying to abuse the frontend like in XSS or scamming authorization logic — you're trying to push for RCE.
 The filter pushes back, and you try every which way to shove your `<?php...?>` through the gap.
 >
 > When it comes to the danger of these vulnerabilities—it’s no joke; it’s a severe security breach.
 Any kid with a laptop these days will eventually try to drop a shell into your upload form, and you’d better have a filter more robust than just checking if `.php` becomes `.PhP` before saying "Welcome aboard!"
 >